jupyterlab-contrib/jupyterlab-topbar/README.md

 # Link your development version of the extension with JupyterLab
 jlpm run develop

+# For the jupyterlab-topbar-text extension
+jlpm run link

 # Rebuild extension TypeScript source after making changes
 jlpm run build
 ```